History of GoFundMe in Timeline

 GoFundMe

-GoFundMe is a for-profit crowdfunding platform that enables individuals to raise money for a variety of purposes, including celebrations, graduations, and challenging life events like accidents and illnesses.
-Since its founding in 2010, the platform has facilitated the raising of over $30 billion from more than 150 million donors worldwide.
-It serves as a digital avenue for people to solicit and receive financial support from others for personal or charitable causes.
+GoFundMe is a for-profit crowdfunding platform that enables individuals to raise money for various events, including celebrations, graduations, accidents, and illnesses.
+Founded in 2010, it has facilitated the raising of over $30 billion from more than 150 million donors as of early 2024.
+The platform serves as a means for people to financially support life events and challenging circumstances by soliciting donations from a wide network of contributors.

-In 2008, Brad Damphousse and Andrew Ballester created the website "CreateAFund," which was later upgraded and renamed GoFundMe.
+In 2008, Brad Damphousse and Andrew Ballester created the website under the name "CreateAFund" before upgrading and renaming it to GoFundMe.

 May 2010: GoFundMe Founded

-In May 2010, Brad Damphousse and Andrew Ballester founded GoFundMe in San Diego, California.
-They had previously founded Paygr, and built GoFundMe off of PayPal's API.
+In May 2010, GoFundMe was founded by Brad Damphousse and Andrew Ballester in San Diego, California, built off of PayPal's API.

 2010: GoFundMe Platform Launch

-In 2010, GoFundMe was not purposefully set up and built to be a substitute for medical insurance.
+In 2010, GoFundMe was not purposefully set up to be a substitute for medical insurance, according to CEO Rob Solomon.

-In 2014, a GoFundMe tuition project raised over $100,000 for a homeless high school valedictorian to attend college and help his family.
+In 2014, a GoFundMe tuition project raised over $100,000 for a homeless high school valedictorian to attend college and support his family.

-On May 27, 2015, Louis Daniel Smith was found guilty of fraud and other charges related to selling Miracle Mineral Supplement (MMS).
+On May 27, 2015, Louis Daniel Smith was found guilty of fraud and other charges related to selling "MMS" (Miracle Mineral Supplement).

-On May 31, 2015, the mmsdefensefund for Louis Daniel Smith was removed from GoFundMe after Smith's conviction on fraud charges.
+On May 31, 2015, the mmsdefensefund, nominally a legal defense fund for Louis Daniel Smith, was removed from GoFundMe.

-In 2015, GoFundMe announced that it would no longer support legal defense funds after suspending funding for the defense of Sweet Cakes by Melissa.
+In 2015, GoFundMe announced it would no longer support legal defense funds after suspending funding for Sweet Cakes by Melissa.

 March 2017: GoFundMe Becomes Largest Crowdfunding Platform

-In March 2017, GoFundMe became the biggest crowdfunding platform, having raised over $3 billion since its debut in 2010.
+In March 2017, GoFundMe became the biggest crowdfunding platform, raising over $3 billion since 2010, receiving over $140 million in donations per month.

-In November 2017, GoFundMe announced it would no longer charge a 5% fee per donation for US, Canada, and UK individual campaigns, and instead rely upon tips left by donors.
+In November 2017, GoFundMe announced it would no longer charge a 5% fee per donation for US, Canada, and UK individual campaigns, instead relying on donor tips, while still applying processing fees for online credit card payments.

 As of November 2017, GoFundMe's terms and conditions allow for campaigns for certain kinds of legal defense.

-On February 14, 2018, there were a number of fundraisers for individual victims of the Stoneman Douglas High School Shooting in Parkland, Florida to help survivors' recovery and to fund causes chosen by family members in honor of the deceased.
+On February 14, 2018, numerous GoFundMe fundraisers were created for individual victims of the Stoneman Douglas High School Shooting in Parkland, Florida, to support survivors' recovery and causes chosen by family members.

-According to a 2018 report by GoFundMe, a donor sharing a campaign on social media results in $15 of donations on average, while any share of a campaign on social media, regardless of whether the user donated to the campaign, results in $13 of donations on average.
+According to a 2018 GoFundMe report, a donor sharing a campaign on social media results in $15 of donations on average, while any share results in $13 of donations on average.

 March 2019: GoFundMe Bans Anti-Vaccine Activists

-In March 2019, GoFundMe banned fundraisers from anti-vaccine activists, including Stop Mandatory Vaccination founder Larry Cook, citing violations of their terms of service.
+In March 2019, GoFundMe banned fundraisers from anti-vaccine activists, including Stop Mandatory Vaccination founder Larry Cook, for violating terms of service.

 May 2019: Anti-Vaccine Campaigns Still Running on GoFundMe

-Despite the ban on anti-vaccine activists in March 2019, The Independent found that several anti-vaccine campaigns were still running on GoFundMe as of May 2019.
+As of May 2019, The Independent found that several anti-vaccine campaigns were still running on GoFundMe despite the ban.

-In June 2019, GoFundMe terminated a $3 million fund-raiser for Australian rugby player Israel Folau to finance a court case after he was said to be homophobic.
+In June 2019, GoFundMe terminated a $3 million fund-raiser for Australian rugby player Israel Folau due to homophobic comments.
+An alternative fundraising site was set up, raising $2 million in 24 hours.

-In August 2020, Andrew Yang's Humanity Forward Foundation committed to matching donations, dollar-for-dollar, up to $1 million for The $1K Project.
+In August 2020, Andrew Yang's Humanity Forward Foundation committed to matching donations, dollar-for-dollar, up to $1 million for The $1K Project, which uses GoFundMe pages to match donors with families affected by the coronavirus pandemic.

-In August 2020, Brian Kolfage, along with Steve Bannon and two others, was indicted on federal charges of defrauding donors to "We Build the Wall" by diverting money to personal use.
+In August 2020, Brian Kolfage, Steve Bannon, and two others were indicted on federal charges of defrauding donors to "We Build the Wall", diverting $350,000 to Kolfage's personal use.

 As of mid-October 2020, more than 800 families had been fully funded through The $1K Project.